 A candidate who achieves a mark in this band will not have offered a solidly competent and professional response in all of the components.
 They will have failed to demonstrate clear evidence of good teaching skills, and they will not have backed these up by appropriate knowledge and understanding of the relevant issues.
 They will have demonstrated unsatisfactory levels of technical accomplishment and musicality in the Performance section.
-They will not have offered acceptable evidence of verbal articulacy and communication skills.
+They will not have offered acceptable evidence of verbal articulacy and communication skills, and, at Associate and Licentiate levels, their written work will have failed to demonstrate consistently relevant content and expression.